 Ministry of corporate affairs ("MCA") notifies new standard or amendments to the existing standards.
-There is no such notification which would have been applicable from April 1, 2020.
+There is no such notification which would have been applicable from April 1, 2021.
+On 24 March 2021, the Ministry of Corporate Affairs ('MCA') through a notification, amended Schedule III of the Companies Act, 2013.
+The amendments revise Division I, II and III of Schedule III are applicable from 1 April 2021.

-Notes on accounts form part of final accounts As per our Report of even date attached For and on behalf of Board of Directors
+Notes on accounts form part of final accounts As per our Report of even date attached